-9.5 Grading and reporting
+8.5 Grading and reporting

-IGCSE results are shown by one of the grades A, A, B, C, D, E, F or G indicating the standard achieved, Grade A being the highest and Grade G the lowest.
-'Ungraded' indicates that the candidate's performance fell short of the standard required for Grade G. 'Ungraded' will be reported on the statement of results but not on the certificate.
-For some language syllabuses CIE also reports separate oral endorsement grades on a scale of 1 to 5 (1 being the highest).
+Ordinary Level (O Level) results are shown by one of the grades A, A, B, C, D or E indicating the standard achieved, Grade A being the highest and Grade E the lowest.
+'Ungraded' indicates that the candidate's performance fell short of the standard required for Grade E. 'Ungraded' will be reported on the statement of results but not on the certificate.

-9. Additional information
+8. Additional information

-Percentage uniform marks are also provided on each candidate's statement of results to supplement their grade for a syllabus.
+Percentage uniform marks are also provided on each candidate's Statement of Results to supplement their grade for a syllabus.
 They are determined in this way:

-- A candidate who obtains... - ... the minimum mark necessary for a Grade A obtains a percentage uniform mark of 90%. - ... the minimum mark necessary for a Grade A obtains a percentage uniform mark of 80%. - ... the minimum mark necessary for a Grade B obtains a percentage uniform mark of 70%. - ... the minimum mark necessary for a Grade C obtains a percentage uniform mark of 60%. - ... the minimum mark necessary for a Grade D obtains a percentage uniform mark of 50%. - ... the minimum mark necessary for a Grade E obtains a percentage uniform mark of 40%. - ... the minimum mark necessary for a Grade F obtains a percentage uniform mark of 30%. - ... the minimum mark necessary for a Grade G obtains a percentage uniform mark of 20%. - ... no marks receives a percentage uniform mark of 0%.
+- A candidate who obtains... - ... the minimum mark necessary for a Grade A obtains a percentage uniform mark of 90%. - ... the minimum mark necessary for a Grade A obtains a percentage uniform mark of 80%. - ... the minimum mark necessary for a Grade B obtains a percentage uniform mark of 70%. - ... the minimum mark necessary for a Grade C obtains a percentage uniform mark of 60%. - ... the minimum mark necessary for a Grade D obtains a percentage uniform mark of 50%. - ... the minimum mark necessary for a Grade E obtains a percentage uniform mark of 40%. - ... no marks receives a percentage uniform mark of 0%.